garrettw/vitals/README.md

 Vitals makes a great addition to your Sass toolkit.
 It happily exists alongside the other libraries you already use and even expects you to use them.

-Vitals simply consists of three Sass tools for building modern, flexible websites: an improved normalize (also available in pure CSS), a flexbox-based grid layout system, and a fluid sizing function.
+Vitals consists of a few simple Sass tools for building modern, flexible websites: an improved normalize (also available in pure CSS), a flexbox shorthand system, and a fluid sizing function.

 Browser support:
 - IE 11